ocf/puppet/README.md

 ### Linting and validating the puppet config

-Our puppet config is pretty big; we have a handy script which:
+We use [pre-commit](http://pre-commit.com/) to lint our code before commiting.
+The main checks are:

-* Parses puppet manifests for syntax errors
+* Parsing puppet manifests for syntax errors (`puppet parser validate`)
-* Validates Ruby `erb` templates for syntax errors
+* Validating Ruby `erb` templates for syntax errors
-* Lints puppet manifests to ensure a consistent style
+* Linting puppet manifests to ensure a consistent style (`puppet-lint`)

-To run it, just execute `scripts/validate.py` (located in the repo).
-For best results, run it on the puppetmaster.
+* Running a bunch of standard Python linters (the same ones we use for all of our Python projects)

+While some of the rules might seem a little arbitrary, it helps keep the style consistent, and ensure annoying things like trailing whitespace don't creep in.

+You can simply run `pre-commit install` to install the necessary git hooks;
+once installed, pre-commit will run every time you commit.

+Alternatively, if you'd rather not install any hooks, you can simply use `make test` to run the hooks on every file on-demand.
+This is what Jenkins will do before deploying your change.

 ### Deploying changes to production